paultorvik/iqvia-badapi/README.md

 5. Respond to the prompts for start date, end date and whether to export the Tweets to a CSV file or to the console window.
 6. If a CSV file path was entered, go and find the CSV file and review the contents.
 Otherwise, the tweets are output to the console window.

-## To Do
+## Possible Enhancements
 - [ ] Add Dockerfile
-- [ ] Possibly add another UI, e.g. ASP.NET Core MVC web site, that reuses the REST API client wrapper library
+- [ ] Add another UI, e.g. ASP.NET Core MVC web site, that reuses the [IQVIA.BadApi.Client](IQVIA.BadApi.Client/) library
 - [ ] More error handling